This is the continuation of the transcript of DM Radio’s program titled “What You See Is What You ‘Get’ – How Data Visualization Conveys Insight,”

 Dale Skeen: Well typically we focus more on the real time aspect of the business.
 These are things that you won’t monitor because seconds to minutes count.
 The financial trading situation you just mentioned is a good example.

 For instance, look at buying to trades risk.
 Another example is security -- whether cyber security or physical security.
-So there you may want to look at anomalies--people are trying to log in, maybe want to look at the higher level, the incidences such as how inflation spreading.
+So there you may want to look at anomalies--people are trying to log in, maybe want to look at the higher level, the incidences such as how inflation is spreading.
 You want to have visualization that shows relationship between the entities whether it's the hackers or if the machines themselves are being compromised.

-A lot of times we see that our customers are trying to visualize what's happening with their business transaction because for a lot of Indian business transactions, for example, it is automated in multiple systems.There is no view of what’s going on.
+A lot of times we see that our customers are trying to visualize what's happening with their business transactions because for a lot of Indian business transactions, for example, it is automated in multiple systems.There is no view of what’s going on.
 And so they won’t visualize that and then relate that to a context of process objectives as well as business objectives or business goals.